KarthikRam123/RetroSound-The-Ultimate-Top-100-Hits-Playlist/README.md

 Key Features:

-Web scraping of Billboard Hot 100 chart to fetch song names.
+1.Web scraping of Billboard Hot 100 chart to fetch song names.
-Authentication with Spotify API using Spotipy library.
+2.Authentication with Spotify API using Spotipy library.
-Searching and adding tracks to a new private playlist in Spotify.
+3.Searching and adding tracks to a new private playlist in Spotify.
-Handling cases where a song is not found in Spotify.
+4.Handling cases where a song is not found in Spotify.
-User input for selecting the desired date of the Billboard chart.
+5.User input for selecting the desired date of the Billboard chart.